im95able/Str2D/README.md

 # Memory

 # Exception Safety
+I didn't know of a way to implement exception safety so that there's always basic exception guarantee, without losing efficiency.
+Basically if the type we're storing is POD(Plain Old Data), we everywhere have basic exception guarantee.

+## Erasure
+If the object type we're storing has a move constructor or a copy constructor which don't throw, we have basic exception guarantee; otherwise no guarantee is given.

+## Copy Insertion
+By copy insertion we mean calling `insert` with an lvalue reference or `insert_sorted_unguarded` or `insert_sorted`.
+If both the copy and the move constructor don't throw, we have basic exception guarantee, otherwise no guarantee.

+## Move Insertion
+By copy insertion we mean calling `insert` with an rvalue reference or `insert_move_sorted_unguarded` or `insert_move_sorted`.
+If the move constructor doesn't throw, we have basic exception guarantee, otherwise no guarantee.

 # Map

 # UnitTests

 # Benchmarks

 # Conclusion
-In a sense, the segmented vector extends the application area of the "flat" vector so it can be used as a set container for a large number of elements.
+In a sense, the segmented vector extends the application area of the "flat" vector so it can be used as a set or as a container where insertion order matters, for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.

 Google's btree is probably a safe bet as a drop in replacement for the `std::map` and `std::map` data structures.
 If on the other hand iterations dominate other operations, or you're constantly erasing and inserting entire ranges and not single elements, you could consider using the segmented vector.